 Immunity to Stop (Ex)

-At 17th level, a time mage’s mastery of time makes him immune to Stop status effect.
+At 17th level, a time mage’s mastery of time makes him immune to the Stop status effect.

 Time Wizard (Su)